ashirt-ops/ashirt-server/backend/Readme.md

     * Expected type: time duration (e.g. `60m` => 60 minutes `24h` => 24 hours)
     * Defaults to 24 hours
     * Base unit is 1 minute.
 Fractional minutes will be ignored
-  * `APP_DISABLE_LOCAL_REGISTRATION`
-    * Removes the registration aspect of local auth.
-Users will still be able to log in if they already have a local auth account.
-    * Valid Options: `"true"` or `"false"`
-    * Admins can provision new local auth accounts to provide access to new users.
-    * Only valid if deploying using `ashirt` authentication.
-Otherwise has no effect
   * `APP_FRONTEND_INDEX_URL`
     * Used by the backend to redirect to the frontend in some scenarios (e.g. Email-based recovery)
   * `APP_BACKEND_URL`